-Any system, the purpose and/or effect of which is to detect when a race start signal is given, is not permitted.

-The ECU will implement a "lockout" period after each race start or pit stop during which a number of engine and clutch related functions will be frozen or disabled.
-Details of the strategy may be found in the Appendix to these regulations.
+- 8.3.1 Any system, the purpose and/or effect of which is to detect when a race start signal is given, is not permitted. - 8.3.2 The ECU will implement a "lockout" period after each race start or pit stop during which a number of power unit and clutch related functions will be frozen or disabled.
+Details of the strategy may be found in the Appendix to the Technical Regulations.